 Conclusion

-During two years of trials in the sandy loam soils of central Uttar Pradesh, the treatment involving two irrigations applied at the pre-flowering and siliqua formation stages—proved to be most effective, resulting in the highest recorded values for qualitative traits and soil nutrient availability of Indian mustard.
-Furthermore, the growth parameters were significantly enhanced when nutrient management included the recommended dose of fertilizers (RDF) along with foliar applications of sulphur at 2%, boron at 0.2%, and nano phosphorus at 0.5% at both 30 and 45 days after sowing.
+During two years of studies conducted on the sandy loam soils of central Uttar Pradesh, it was found that irrigation is indispensable for mustard growth in that region due probably to the low precipitation levels there.
+The two irrigations applied at the pre-flowering and siliqua formation stages respectively, proved to be most effective, as they resulted in the highest recorded values for qualitative traits and soil nutrient availability of Indian mustard.
+Furthermore, the growth parameters were significantly enhanced when nutrient management was improved by the inclusion of the recommended doses of fertilizers (RDF) along with foliar applications of sulphur at 2%, boron at 0.2%, and nano phosphorus at 0.5% , which were applied at both 30 and 45 days after sowing.
+It is recommended that for profitable mustard farming , these practices should be adopted for marginal soils, especially in this era of climate change, which tends to exacerbate water stress in semi arid environments .

 References